Dryra/beehired/readme.md

 ## 🧠 Why I built it

-I built BeeHired while job hunting to solve a real problem: quickly understanding whether a role is actually worth applying for.
+I built BeeHired while job hunting to solve a problem I had: quickly understanding whether a role is actually worth applying for.

-The goal was to build something practical, polished, and product-like — not just another AI demo.
+The goal was to build something practical and polished.

 ## 🛠 Tech Stack